 Recruiting new volunteers can be done in lots of different ways.
 Finding the right tactics for your club, and the roles you need to fill, are important to help your recruitment be more effective.

 The first step for recruitment is to understand your current volunteer community.
 Completing the Workforce Mapping Tool will show you where a volunteer may have numerous roles, or where there are gaps to fill.
 When you have highlighted which roles you are recruiting for, you can start getting on with finding new people.
+You can then check these roles against the template Role Descriptions to see how yours match up.

 There are a few tried and tested methods you could use; the information below will help you get started.
 Check out the resources at the bottom of the page to give things a go in your club.